Rabbi Marcelo Kormis

 Samantha Stinson brings a decade of experience in academia, vocal performance, and cantorial leadership to her role as our Director of Education, Ritual & Music.
 She earned a Doctorate of Musical Arts degree from the University of Cincinnati College-Conservatory of Music, compiling an anthology of Yiddish Art Song as her dissertation.
 During her time in Cincinnati, she served as cantorial soloist with Isaac M. Wise Temple and Temple Shalom.
 From 2014-2018, she served as lay rabbinate leader, b’nai mitzvah tutor, and cantorial soloist for Temple Beth El in Potsdam N.Y., and taught at the Crane School of Music and St. Lawrence University.
 Samantha also holds degrees in music from the Chicago College of Performing Arts and SUNY Purchase Conservatory of Music.

 With her background in arts outreach and education, Samantha has designed programs in theatre arts and Hebrew School for children ages 2-18.
 She believes in fostering creativity and curiosity in each student by providing a nurturing, kind religious-school environment.
-Most importantly, she continues to be inspired as an educator by her twin 5-year-old daughters, Amalia and Abigail, and as a cantorial artist by her husband, baritone Jonathan Stinson.
+Most importantly, she continues to be inspired as an educator by her three children, Amalia, Abigail, and Ariana, and as a cantorial artist by her husband, baritone Jonathan Stinson.

 Kate Luedtke, K’tanim Preschool Director